Rupu-techu/Aegisnexus-AI/README.md

 - Prefer small, reviewable commits
 - Document new routes, environment variables, and system behavior
 - Preserve security-first defaults when extending governance logic

-## 📄 License

-This project is currently unlicensed.

-If you plan to open source AegisNexus AI publicly, add a license file such as `MIT`, `Apache-2.0`, or a custom commercial license before release.